-- 4.1 Self-funders are defined as follows: - Existing or new residents who are liable to pay the full cost of the home from their own resources with or without local
+4.1 Self-funders are defined as follows:

-- authority involvement but excluding people with preserved rights. - People who have a property to be sold, after the end of the 12 week disregard period (this policy excludes those who enter into a deferred payment agreement). - People placed by a local authority who are assessed as needing nursing care but whose contribution would exceed the cost of the placement once the nursing care element is taken out of the combined fee.
+- Existing or new residents who are liable to pay the full cost of the home from their own resources with or without local authority involvement but excluding people with preserved rights. - People who have a property to be sold, after the end of the 12 week disregard period (this policy excludes those who enter into a deferred payment agreement).
+In circumstances where individuals decline a deferred payment agreement or do not meet the required criteria but do not /are unable to pay the full cost of their care, the Local Authority will register a legal charge against their property to secure any debt accrued.
+The person will be charged the administration fees detailed in schedule 1 until all charges are repaid in full. - People placed by a local authority who are assessed as needing nursing care but whose contribution would exceed the cost of the placement once the nursing care element is taken out of the combined fee.